Share

 Peter lives alone following the death of his wife, quickly followed by the death of his beloved dog.
 He wanted to donate some money to the charity that supported him and his wife through difficult times.
 After donating a large sum, he began to be inundated with leaflets and pleading letters which the kindly soul found hard to ignore.
 He then began to donate to all the charities, small amounts to begin with, but as his donations increased so did the appeals.

-You can take your relative off as many lists as possible by registering the MPS (Mail preference service) Encourage them to put all the post in a separate box, so that they may like to chat to you about before responding.
-Make out that you are genuinely interested rather than cautious or critical.
-Remember your relative may be lonely and the ‘post’ is a lifeline to contact.
-It keeps the postman coming to the door and they feel needed.
+You can take your relative off as many lists as possible by registering the MPS (Mail preference service) Encourage them to put all the post in a separate box, so that together you can review anything unclear or possibly suspicious before responding.

 How scammers find personal details